For all the ones who are starting in the world of online advertising, today’s post on Online Advertising Terms will make you “dam” confident for sure.

 Social media marketing comes as a form of online marketing that involves social networking websites as a marketing tool.
-Its main purpose is to produce content that can be readily shared by users on their social network.
+Its main purpose is to produce content that can be readily shared by users on their social networks.
 It helps companies increase brand exposure and broaden their customer reach.

 What is SSP?

-Sponsor is simply an advertiser who has sponsored an ad.
+A sponsor is simply an advertiser who has sponsored an ad.